 Dog boots help protect your furry friend's paws in extreme temperatures — whether too hot or too cold.

 If you walk your dog in areas where he comes into contact with hazards such as thorns or broken glass, boots will help prevent puncture injuries.

-You can use dog boots to keep your pup's paw clean and dry if she's suffered an injury, and she needs to avoid dirt due to risk of infection.
+You can use dog boots to keep your pup's paw clean and dry if she's suffered an injury, and she needs to avoid dirt due to the risk of infection.

 Dog boots can provide traction when it's very muddy or icy.

-If, however, you only need a single boot to keep your pup's paw clean and dry (perhaps due to it being bandaged or having an open wound) then you may prefer to save some money, and buy a pair instead of four.
+If, however, you only need a single boot to keep your pup's paw clean and dry (perhaps due to it being bandaged or having an open wound) then you may prefer to save some money, and get a pair instead of four.